civil-society-dev/wild-central/ai/BUILDING_WILD_CENTRAL.md

-# Building the Wild Cloud Central App
+# Building Wild Cloud Central

 The first version of Wild Cloud, the Proof of Concept version (v.PoC), was built as a collection of shell scripts that users would run from their local machines.
 This works well for early adopters who are comfortable with the command line, Talos, and Kubernetes.

-To make Wild Cloud more accessible to a broader audience, we are developing the Wild Cloud Central (Central).
-Central will deliver a web app hosted on a single-purpose device (like a Raspberry Pi or Intel NUC) within the user's network.
-It will provide a web-based interface for setting up and managing the Wild Cloud cluster and applications.
+To make Wild Cloud more accessible to a broader audience, we are developing Wild Central.
+Central is a single-purpose machine run on a LAN that will deliver:

+- Wild Daemon: A lightweight service that runs on a local machine (e.g., a Raspberry Pi) to manage Wild Cloud instances on the local network.
+- Wild App: A web-based interface (to Wild Daemon) for managing Wild Cloud instances.
+- Wild CLI: A command-line interface (to Wild Daemon) for advanced users who prefer to manage Wild Cloud from the terminal.

 ## Background info